stouffer/EvoGeoModules/manuscript/reviews.md

 due to me and my schedule, and not due to the Oikos editorial process.

-> We would like to thank both the subject editor and the reviewers for their in depth, constructive comments.
+> We would like to thank both the subject editor and the reviewers for their in-depth, constructive comments.
 Reviews of this quality are worth waiting for.

 Your manuscript entitled "Interactions retain the co-phylogenetic matching that communities lost" has now been seen by 2 referees, whose comments are